YOUR DAILY BIBLE READING FOR SUNDAY 7/22...... GET CLOSE TO GOD...READ THE BIBLE AND START YOUR RELATIONSHIP NOW...IT'S NEVER TOO LATE TO START!!

 22 Josiah was eight years old when he became king, and he reigned in Jerusalem thirty-one years.
 His mother’s name was Jedidah daughter of Adaiah; she was from Bozkath.
 2 He did what was right in the eyes of the Lord and followed completely the ways of his father David, not turning aside to the right or to the left.

 8 Hilkiah the high priest said to Shaphan the secretary, “I have found the Book of the Law in the temple of the Lord.”
 He gave it to Shaphan, who read it.
 9 Then Shaphan the secretary went to the king and reported to him: “Your officials have paid out the money that was in the temple of the Lord and have entrusted it to the workers and supervisors at the temple.”
 10 Then Shaphan the secretary informed the king, “Hilkiah the priest has given me a book.”
-And Shaphan read from it in the presence of the king.
+And Shaphan read from it in the

 11 When the king heard the words of the Book of the Law, he tore his robes.
 12 He gave these orders to Hilkiah the priest, Ahikam son of Shaphan, Akbor son of Micaiah, Shaphan the secretary and Asaiah the king’s attendant: 13 “Go and inquire of the Lord for me and for the people and for all Judah about what is written in this book that has been found.
 Great is the Lord’s anger that burns against us because those who have gone before us have not obeyed the words of this book; they have not acted in accordance with all that is written there concerning us.”